 Getting Help on Your Hunt

-Whether its a professional mentor or your mom reviewing your resume, most job searchers need a second opinion from time to time.
+Whether it's a professional mentor or your mom reviewing your resume, most job searchers need a second opinion from time to time.
 For those with a mental health condition, it’s important to remember that your search for a job doesn’t have to be a solo mission.
-You have services at your disposal that you may not have considered – any many of them are free.
+You have services at your disposal that you may not have considered — and many of them are free.

-Government employment services: Federal, state and local government agencies provide assistance to people in search of work, and often have special programs for individuals with physical or mental health challenges.
-For example, the Department of Labor currently sponsors over 2,000 American Job Centers across the country, which provide free access to computers, career counseling and other services.
+Government employment services.
+Federal, state, and local government agencies provide assistance to people in search of work and often have special programs for individuals with physical or mental health challenges.
+For example, the Department of Labor sponsors over 2,000 American Job Centers nationwide, providing free access to computers, career counseling, and other services.
 These centers are equipped to help individuals with mental health conditions identify local opportunities, and often provide the training necessary for a career transition.

-Vocational rehabilitation programs: Government agencies and nonprofit organizations often provide rehabilitation services to individuals with mental health conditions, helping clients overcome barriers to employment and find quality jobs.
+Vocational rehabilitation programs.
+Government agencies and nonprofit organizations often provide rehabilitation services to individuals with mental health conditions, helping clients overcome barriers to employment and find quality jobs.
 Goodwill is one major provider of these services, connecting people with various challenges and abilities with solid work opportunities.
 Because the structure and content of these programs differ significantly, we recommend thoroughly researching all the options in your local area in order to find the right fit.
-To get started, find the agency in your state that overseas vocational rehabilitation programs.
+To get started, find an agency in your state that oversees vocational rehabilitation programs.

-Your college or alma mater: If you attended college or are currently enrolled, you may be entitled to career counseling services offered by your school.
-Most colleges and universities assist alumni long after they graduate, so don’t overlook this free resource at any age.
+Your college or alma mater.
+If you attended college or are currently enrolled, you may be entitled to career counseling services offered by your school.
+Most colleges and universities assist alumni long after graduation, so don’t overlook this free resource at any age.